Allow Anonymous Access to Person or Dataset Portals

 Welcome Text

-If first is populated in the portal query, then the view will display the first name.
+If a value for first is populated in the portal query, then the view will display the visitor’s first name.
 Otherwise, it will display nothing:

 Personalized Example